 Therefore, it is imperative to have self-compassion and turn some of that empathy towards yourself!

-Stop thinking you're a bad mom and start loving yourself as much as you desire to love your kids.
-Here are a few things that have empowered many parents to feel more peaceful inside and assisted moms on the journey of conscious parenting.
+Here are a few things that have empowered many parents to feel more peaceful inside and assisted moms to be more conscious parents.
 This parenting advice will enable you to be more consistent and loving!

 TIPS for Peace of Mind and Conscious Parenting